AwkwardCauliflower/Swag/README.md

                        webFolder name is automatically blacklisted, as are all system folders.

-If you have a website running at the root of your X: drive with two folders named 'Y' and 'Z' which you don't want included, and you want Swag's folder to be named 'www', you would use the following command:
+If you have a website running at the root of your X: drive with two folders named 'GIFs' and 'Thumbnails' which you don't want included, and you want Swag's folder to be named 'www', you would use the following command:

-    Swag X:\ www Y Z
+    Swag X:\ www GIFs Thumbnails

+Note: this will exclude all directories and files that contain the words 'GIFs' or 'Thumbnails'.
+If you'd prefer, you can specify a full path to a directory to exclude.
+Use double quotes if the path contains spaces.

+When Swag runs, you will see a series of "Scan: " messages, one for each directory it scans.
+When scanning is complete, you will see a series of "Generate: " messages.
+If you press Ctrl-C to abort the program before the generation process begins, no changes will have been made to your files.
+If you abort the program after generation has begun, it will already have deleted the previous Swag output folder and replaced it with a partial one.

+If you want to browse the resultant website after Swag runs, you must setup an HTTP server.
+This can be as simple as creating a new website in IIS (Internet Information Services, built into Windows) that points to the root folder you pointed Swag at.
+There are many simple web server programs you can install as well.
+Any vanilla HTTP server will do.
+There is no back-end code in Swag.
+It simply generates static HTML, CSS, JavaScript, and JSON files.

 # Building Swag Yourself

 Swag requires .Net 4.5.
-It has no external dependencies, but it uses [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630) in a post-build event to create a self-contained EXE.
-You can remove this post-build event if you don't wish to install or use ILMerge.
+It was built using [Microsoft Visual Studio Community 2017](https://visualstudio.microsoft.com/free-developer-offers/).

 # Future Changes